NickRHill/z-nomp/README.md

 * Use [New Relic](http://newrelic.com/) to monitor your Z-NOMP instance and server performance.

-#### Upgrading Z-NOMP
+#### Upgrading ZH-NOMP
-When updating Z-NOMP to the latest code its important to not only `git pull` the latest from this repo, but to also update the `node-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
+When updating ZH-NOMP to the latest code its important to not only `git pull` the latest from this repo, but to also update the `node-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
 * Inside your Z-NOMP directory (where the init.js script is) do `git pull` to get the latest Z-NOMP code.
 * Remove the dependenices by deleting the `node_modules` directory with `rm -r node_modules`.